Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

 \section{Introduction}

-It is well known that nonabelian simply connected nilpotent Lie groups and not virtually abelian finitely generated groups of polynomial growth fail to embed bilipschitzly (or quasi-isometrically) into uniformly convex Banach spaces (or, more generally, Banach spaces with the Radon--Nikod\'ym property).
-This is because nonabelian Carnot groups do not bilipschitzly embed into Banach spaces with the Radon--Nikod\'ym property \cite{cheeger2006differentiability,lee2006lp}, and nonabelian simply connected nilpotent Lie groups have nonabelian Carnot groups as asymptotic cone and hence do not quasi-isometrically embed into Banach spaces with the Radon-Nikod\'ym property (see \cite{huang2020non} for example), while not virtually abelian finitely generated groups of polynomial growth are quasi-isometric to nonabelian simply connected nilpotent Lie groups \cite{gromov1981groups,malcev1949class} and hence fail to embed quasi-isometrically into Banach spaces with the Radon--Nikod\'ym property.
+Many groups of polynomial growth, such as nonabelian simply connected nilpotent Lie groups and not virtually abelian finitely generated groups of polynomial growth, fail to embed bilipschitzly (or even quasi-isometrically) into uniformly convex Banach spaces.\footnote{The previous version of this paper incorrectly claimed that not virtually abelian finitely generated groups of polynomial growth fail to bilipschitzly embed into Banach spaces with the Radon--Nikod\'ym property.
+The anonymous referee pointed out that this statement is false since uniformly discrete spaces, in particular finitely generated groups, isometrically embed into some Banach spaces with the Radon--Nikod\'ym property \cite[Proposition 4.4]{kalton2004spaces}.} This is because a not virtually abelian finitely generated group of polynomial growth is quasi-isometric to some nonabelian simply connected nilpotent Lie group \cite{gromov1981groups,malcev1949class}, a nonabelian simply connected nilpotent Lie group has a nonabelian Carnot group as asymptotic cone, and a nonabelian Carnot group does not bilipschitzly embed into a uniformly convex Banach space \cite{cheeger2006differentiability,lee2006lp}.
 The aim of this paper is to provide quantitative counterparts to these qualitative nonembeddability statements.

-Let $G$ be a nonabelian simply connected nilpotent Lie group, endowed with a left-invariant Riemannian metric.
-We write